TimLeber/TimLeber.github.io/_posts/2018-7-16-Regression-Model-Data-Cleaning .md

 In addition to the numerical data there are several categorical variables that can be examined in the model.
 The first of these is the type of metropolitan area the unit is located in.
 My data key only indicates if the area is in the urban core or elsewhere.
 Normally one would want to compare urban, suburban, and other areas.
 However my key did not indicate which category represents Suburban areas.
 However since the professor specifically called out that categorical variable I decided to include it.

 Another categorical variable is the region of the country where the unit is located.
 My data key indicates that these categories represent census regions of the United States.
 In this case the Northeast, the Midwest, the South, and the West regions.
 Thinking about the data I decided that the default category should be the West region.
 I based that decision on a couple of factors.
-First the real estate prices on the West Coast are in an period of sustained growth and are higher than other regions of the country.
+First the real estate prices on the West Coast are in a period of sustained growth and are higher than other regions of the country.
 Secondly, I live in that region and wanted to compare housing prices here against the other regions.
 Finally it doesn't really matter which region you make the baseline.
 You just have to pick one and remember which is it is.

 There is also a categorical variable that indicates if the unit is vacant or not.
 This was set to a dummy variable that where a one indicates that the unit is occupied, and zero otherwise.